Call us (630) 852-1100 Request a free consultation

 What kind of Child Custody Services would you like to know more about?

 in Illinois divorce cases, a parental allocation judgment, child support, and parenting time are based upon what the court perceives to be the best interest of the child.
 State law (750 ILCS 5/601) allows for a change or modification of a custody judgment when the order is no longer safe, practical, or workable in supporting the well-being of the child.
-Mulyk Laho Law can help you petition the court for a modification to your original custody agreement.
+Mulyk Laho Law, LLC can help you petition the court for a modification to your original custody agreement.
 Our team of family law and divorce lawyers knows the provisions of child custody law, and is highly skilled in securing changes for clients in courtrooms throughout Chicago, DuPage, Kane, Kendall and Will Counties.

 Illinois courts vigorously enforce the appropriate implementation of and compliance with the parenting orders it renders.
 Generally, these judgments cannot be changed for at least two years, unless there is present or eminent physical, emotional, moral, or mental danger to a child in the current living situation.
 Barring danger, the court may also make changes when one or both parents present valid circumstances that warrant an alteration.